 To the southwest of the church, there is this intersection, shown below, where the Ruta Teresiana turns left onto the Calle Camino Alba at this house.
 You can see the prominent red arrow on the power pole.

-After leaving Tordillos, the Calle Camino Alba is true meseta walking, open, exposed and as we passed through, hot as all get out, even in the end of September.
+After leaving Tordillos, the Calle Camino Alba is true meseta walking, open, exposed and as we passed through, hot as all get out, even at the end of September.
 A small elevation gain is required of the pilgrimage traveler as well, which you can see below.

 Whenever an intersection presents itself along this open stretch, remain straight on.